Facial Plastic Surgery: Edward Szachowicz, MD

 Otoplasty is the name given to surgery for prominent ears.
 Prominent ears are a common condition, where the normal pattern of shaping and folding of the outer ear does not take place.
 Although hearing and the health of the ear are usually unaffected, the negative social and psychological attention that comes from prominent ears often requires early treatment.

 For this reason, Dr. Szachowicz prefers to correct prominent ears when the growth of the outer ear is nearly complete, at ages four to six years.
 This allows for the earliest correction before the years at school.
-If your child has prominent ears, we can correct this condition with otoplasty at our Minneapolis-St. Paul-area practice.
+If your child has prominent ears, we can correct this condition with otoplasty at our Edina plastic surgery practice near Minneapolis-St. Paul.

 Otoplasty is also frequently performed for adults, often allowing more flexibility with hair styles.
 Pinning back of the ear can be done in conjunction with a facelift.
 The procedure is performed from the backside of the ear, and requires that a dressing remain in place for one week after surgery.